Introduction

 i) Intimidation, discrimination or harassment of staff and other persons during the course of work or in the capacity as an NAC employee.

-j) Destruction, removal or inappropriate use of records and assets of NAC
+j) Destruction, removal or inappropriate use of records and assets of NAC.

 k) Sabotage of NAC’s IT system.